-This detailed blog will provide a comprehensive checklist to guide you through the entire migration process.
-From preparing your store for migration to testing and launching your new Shopify store, we’ll cover all the important steps you need to follow.
-But before starting, let’s dive into the pre-migration tips for Shopify.
+This detailed blog will provide a comprehensive checklist to guide you through the migration process.
+But before starting, let’s discuss the pre-migration tips for Shopify.

 What are some Pre-Migration tips for Shopify?